You are here: Start » User Interface » Creating Deep Learning Model

 Confusion matrix and class assignment after the training.

 Sometimes it is hard to guess the right parameters in the first attempt.
-The picture below shows confusion matrix that indicates inaccurate classification during the training (left).
+The picture below shows a confusion matrix that indicates inaccurate classification during the training (left).

 Confusion matrices for model that needs more training (left) and for model well trained (right).